saltysoup/redshift-workshop/Module-4_Visualization_QuickSight_BI/README.md

 [Please see Instacart data dictionary for reference](https://gist.github.com/jeremystan/c3b39d947d9b88b3ccff3147dbcf6c6b)

 ### High-Level Instructions
 Explore the dataset through visualization by adding the Athena tables `prior_orders` and `current_orders` in a new Amazon QuickSight analysis.
 To import the data, you may need to [allow access to your S3 bucket](https://docs.aws.amazon.com/quicksight/latest/user/troubleshoot-connect-S3.html).
+To speed up building analysis, use SPICE to import the data into QuickSight first.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>